-The same way we have spam in our emails and random robocalls on our phones, there are a lot of sites out there trying to scam you.
+In the same way we have spam in our emails and random robocalls on our phones, there are a lot of sites out there trying to scam you.
 It can sometimes get very daunting to know that there are millions of scams and dangerous links designed to trap the unsuspecting web surfer.

 It is very possible to encounter a website that has Free Design Ebook listed on it hundreds of times in order to attract you.
 It’s up to Google’s algorithms to flag that site, and not rank it in the search results.

 Google spends a lot of time making sure that their algorithms are going to identify scam sites and flag them so their users have a pleasant and safe search experience.

 Google went online in 1998.
 Since then, millions of people have found their search tool helpful.